starkinfra/sdk-dotnet/README.md

 ```
 ### Get a PixChargeback

-After its creation, information on a Reversal Request may be retrieved by its.
+After its creation, information on a Pix chargebacks may be retrieved by its.

 ```c#
 using System;